 Public Death Sentence

-In a move that harkens back to the gladiatorial events of Roman time, 12 suspected criminals in Lufeng, Guangdong province, were paraded in front of audiences and stood trial in a local sports stadium.
+In a move that harkens back to Roman times, 12 suspected criminals in Lufeng, Guangdong province, were paraded in front of audiences and stood trial in a local sports stadium.

 Lufeng has been a hub for methamphetamine production in China, with over a third of China’s total being made in the villages around the area.
 They are also no strangers to public trials as several more have been held in recent years.
 Xinhua reported that local authorities aim to use these spectacles to display the government’s toughness on drugs.